foiegreis/ros2_deliverybot_ws/README.md

 - Depth camera integration
 - Twistmux for input management.
 Joystick and Keyboard inputs available
 - Twistmux safety stop (danger zone) and speed decrease (warning zone)
+- Added a mesh for the central lidar link (fused pointcloud)
+- Added a node to extract 2D LaserScan from the 3D fused PointCloud, for mapping purposes
+- SLAM implementation (Localization and Mapping) with Graph Slam from Slam toolbox

 #### What's coming:
-- Improved odometry
+- Improve odometry
-- SLAM implementation (Localization and Mapping)
 - Navigation
 - Additional navigation input to TwistMux
 - Computer vision for mobile obstacle and parking lines detection